A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Introduction

 We shall emphasize that, to the best of our knowledge, the present paper gives the first development of Moser's homological method to the class of infinite Catlin multitype hypersurfaces.

 As an application of our theory, we obtain, similarly to the situation in Chern-Moser's theory, a characterization of {\em sphericity} for an everywhere $2$-nondegenerate hypersurface (i.e., the property of being equivalent to the model).
-The sphericity then amounts to the pointwise vanishing of two specific coefficients in a normal of the hypersurface at a point (see \autoref{main2} below).
+The sphericity then amounts to the pointwise vanishing of two specific coefficients in a normal form of the hypersurface at a point (see \autoref{main2} below).

 Finally, we are able to apply the normal form for describing explicitly the {\em moduli space} of (real-analytic) everywhere $2$-nondegenerate hypersurafaces, considered up to a local biholomorphic equivalence (\autoref{main3} below).
 A certain difficulty in applying the normal form for describing the moduli space is that our normal form space describes in fact a larger class of hypersurfaces than that of {everywhere} $2$-nondegenerate ones.
 We overcome this difficulty by selecting a certain {\em distinguished part} of the normal form, which uniquely determines the rest of the normal form under the assumption of everywhere $2$-nondegeneracy.
+In turn, the latter comes from the study of a certain ``mixed''\, Cauchy problem with the Cauchy data on a ``cross''.
+Details are provided below in Section 3.4.